damar-wicaksono/uqtestfuns/docs/test-functions/sobol-g.md

 ## Description

-The Sobol'-G function is defined as follows:
+The Sobol'-G function is defined as follows[^location]:

 $$
 \mathcal{M}(\boldsymbol{x}) = \prod_{m = 1}^M \frac{\lvert 4 x_m - 2 \rvert + a_m}{1 + a_m}